memgraph/documentation/pages/configuration.md

 ## [Auth module](/configuration/auth-module)

 Authentication modules play a crucial role in ensuring the security and integrity of systems by preventing unauthorized access.
+For the purpose of supporting LDAP authentication and (optional) authorization, we have built an auth module that is packaged with Memgraph Enterprise.

 ## [Configuration settings](/configuration/configuration-settings)